SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 We didn’t have a smooth or easy experience with any aspect of SpyX.
 First, our credit cards flagged it as fraud and refused to let us purchase it, even after we confirmed that we were trying to buy this product.
 Since SpyX doesn’t offer payment with services like PayPal, we had to use a debit card.
 (However, we never suggest purchasing anything online with a debit card.
 Use a credit card when possible to ensure fraud protection.)

 Once we paid our nearly $50 fee, we input our Apple ID into the web-based portal and then used the two-factor authentication code on our iPhone screen to connect to the service.
 It prompted us to allow for even deeper monitoring, served up a second 2FA code, and then told us it would take about an hour to populate.
-By the next day, we could still see only our Contacts, the Reminders app, and the Calendar app.
+By the next day, we still could only see our Contacts, the Reminders app, and the Calendar app.

 SpyX review device setup for All About Cookies